gkushalg01/infrared_turtle/README.md

 sudo chmod a+rw /dev/ttyACM0
 ```
 IR Pin number used in this case is 4.
-(_/) Copy the code in ir_publisher.ino & Feed the code in ir_publisher.ino to Arduino.
+( a ) Copy the code in ir_publisher.ino & Feed the code in ir_publisher.ino to Arduino.
-(_/) Install rosserial and make necessary configurations -
+( b ) Install rosserial and make necessary configurations -
      Just edit the msg.h file located Arduino/libraries/Rosserial_Arduino_Library/src/ros in line 40
      write #include <string.h> and in line 68 and 182 remove std:: before memcpy
      Then restart Arudino